Unami language: Phonological processes

 Unami phonology is extremely complex, with various morphophonological rules, and a theoretical form usually undergoes a set of predictable phonological processes to produce the true form found in speech.
 There are about 17 such rules common to both Munsee and Unami, and another 28 unique to Unami, though this analysis ignores predictable exceptions, such as the class of static words which may skip many of these rules.
 These rules govern things such as consonant lengthening/shortening, vowel syncopation, metathesis, vowel coloring, etc.

 A list of processes unique to Unami follow.
-Note that these are written in linguistic notation.
+These are written in linguistic notation.
 Thus, {ə,a} → ∅ / _{h, x}V when {ə,a} are weak means that the sounds /ə/ and /a/ become null (disappear) in the context of when they are weak and appear before either /h/ or /x/ and another vowel.
 The slash means 'in the context of', and the underscore _ indicates where the /ə/ or /a/ must occur.
 In some notations the pound symbol (#) appears, indicating word boundaries (either the beginning or end).
 Regular parenthesis indicate optional conditions when framing phonemes or additional information about phonemes: "C=stop".
 The capital letters C, V, and N mean 'consonant', 'vowel', and 'nasal' respectively.